|Trip Type:||Half Day River Raft|

 This trip checks in at our Hicks Creek facility, 38100 W Glenn Highway, Glacier View, AK 99674.
 96 miles from Anchorage on the Glenn Highway National Scenic Byway.

-Trips generally end around 11:00 pm which makes your arrival back in Anchorage around 1:00 am.
-There are accommodations and more camping facilities locally for those who wish to overnight.
+There are accommodations and camping facilities locally for those who wish to overnight afterwards.
 Free RV and tent camping right where the trip ends at our Hicks Creek facility for NOVA clients only.
 Our large deck and fire pit are also available to use after the trip.

 Combine this trip with any of our "Matanuska Glacier adventures" for a full day outing and a $20 discount on the river trip.